-- If you would like to provide comments to Council electronically (via Zoom) during the meeting, please contact the Corporate Officer at 250-655-5402 or email@example.com prior to 12:00 noon on the day of the meeting to register as a speaker.
+- If you would like to participate electronically (via Zoom) and speak during Public Participation Period, please contact the Corporate Officer at 250-655-5402 or firstname.lastname@example.org prior to 12:00 noon on the day of the meeting to register as a speaker.

 General Phone: 250-656-4502

 On March 26, the Minister of Public Safety and Solicitor General used the extraordinary powers of the Emergency Program Act to enable municipal bylaw officers to enforce the Provincial Health Officer’s orders.
 Town of Sidney Bylaw Officers now have the authority to ensure that local businesses are complying with provincially mandated service changes and closures.

 - Municipal Bylaw Officers are visiting Sidney businesses to provide guidance based on recommendations and orders from senior levels of government and the regional and provincial health authorities.

 - Municipal Bylaw Officers are also visiting the waterfront area and local parks to help ensure that people in these public spaces are able to keep 2 metres from other park and trail users they encounter.

 - Staff are accepting building permit and development applications digitally.
 Please refer to Development Service's Application and Inspection during the COVID-19 Pandemic Guide for more information about submission and intake processes.

 - Staff are also accepting business licence applications digitally.
 Please call 250-656-1725 or email firstname.lastname@example.org for more information.